cevaboyz/GettingandCleaningData/codeBook.md

 ### About the original dataset

-The 'tidy_data_summary' table was created by using the following data set:
+The 'tidyData.csv' table was created by using the following data set:

 > Human Activity Recognition Using Smartphones Dataset Version 1.0
 >